Freaky/borg-backup.sh/README.md

 Note if you set the server to append-only mode, this will only mark data for deletion, it will not free space.

+For any Borg operation not covered explicitly, borg-backup.sh provides a `borg` subcommand, which passes through the argument list to borg, having set up the environment for the given repository.
+Refer to the [Borg documentation][4] for detailed usage instructions.

 ## Alternatives